BrucePerens/rigcontrol/README.md

   This will work better than the instructions below for people who aren't experienced programmers.

-  This doesn't yet set your WiFi parameters, watch this page and I'll update to a firmware version with that working.

 ## Introduction

 * There's a discussion group